byui-cse/wdd360-course/src/content/ponder/team-building.md

 7. Data/API availability
 8. Complexity of the project

 From now until week 9 you should continue negotiating with your partners to remove ideas until there is one left.
 This is the idea you will prepare a proposal for.

+> If you get up to 7-8 ideas and find one that the entire team is really excited about...you can probably stop generating ideas :)

 ## Submission